Rasyidannas/Backend_Summary/Networking.md

 HTTPS is HTTP with encryption and verification.
 HTTPS uses TSL(SSL) to encrypt normal HTTP requests and response and to digitally sign them.

+### What is FTP
+FTP (File Transfer Protocol) is a standard network protocol used to transfer files between a client and a server on a computer network.
+FTP is built on a client-server model architecture and uses separate control and data connections between the client and the server.

+**FTP has 2 main modes**
+1. Active mode is the client initates the connection for data transfer.
+The Server connects back to the client send or recieve data.
+2. Passive mode is the server initates the data connection by listening on specific post, the client connects to the servers port to send or recieve data.

+**Some security in FTP**
+1. FTPS (FTP Secure), FTPS adds SSL/TLS encryption to FTP securing data transmission.
+It can operate in explicit (AUTH TLS) or implicit (SSL/TLS on the contril channed) mode.
+2. SFTP (SSH File Transfer Protocol), SFTp is a subsystem of SSH(Secure Shell) and provides secure file tranfer file transfer over SSH connections.
+It is not realted to traditional FTP and FTPS.